grumBit/webPathProjects/docs/JavaScript_crib_notes.md

   let,  const         - variable and constant declaration. camelCase by convention var                - deprecated variable declaration
   ```

+## Variable scope
+- Global variables can be modified anywhere
+- A block has access to all the variables available in the parent block (i.e. where the block was defined).
+- Re-declaring a variable using the same name in a block will mask the parent's variable, until the block ends. **See warning in code re-quirk.** Eg.
+    ```js
+    const parentBlock = () => {
+      // parent block

+      let someVar = "This was declared and set in the parent block";

+      console.log("In the parent block, someVar was set to: \"" + someVar + "\"");

+      if (true) {
+        // inner block

+        console.log("WARNING: The parent's someVar is NEVER accessible within the inner block, " + "because someVar is going to be re-declared later in this block. " + "If someVar is accessed prior to being re-declared, it will cause a ReferenceError.");

+        let someVar = "This was re-declared and set within the inner block";
+        console.log("Inner block has masked someVar, which is set to: \"" + someVar + "\"");
+      }

+      console.log("Back out in the parent block scope, someVar, is back to it's original value: \"" + someVar + "\"");
+    };

+    parentBlock();
+    ```

 # [Operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference#Expressions_and_operators)
 ### Common operator list